bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 {{SIP2.0}} is designed to run over unreliable transports such as UDP.
 Use of the QUIC bidirectional stream guarantees reliability and ensures that the response can be readily correlated with the request.
 For this reason, agents SHOULD NOT send the `CSeq` header field in requests and responses, as the messages are already associated with a QUIC stream.
-Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsibile for handling the mapping of the `CSeq` header field to individual transactions.
+Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handling the mapping of the `CSeq` header field to individual transactions.

 ## Unidirectional Streams {#unidirectional-streams}